MCBurda/react-cryptocurrency-converter/README.md

 ## React Cryptocurrency Dashboard and Converter

 Using HTML, Bootstrap 4, and React, I built a small web-app that allows users to track a dashboard of cryptocurrencies, convert money between currencies, and view a 30 day selected cryptocurrency pairs' conversion rate history.
-The project accesses several endpoint of the CryptoCompare Api (https://www.cryptocompare.com/), in order to display the data for the user.
+The project accesses several endpoints of the CryptoCompare Api (https://www.cryptocompare.com/), in order to display the data to the user.

 The app can be accessed via the following link: https://mcburda.github.io/react-cryptocurrency-converter/